Submissions for 14.2 are now OPEN

-Our reading period for issue 14.2 will begin this fall.
-Stay tuned for literacy events and news in the meantime via our Facebook and Twitter.
+The deadline for all submissions is 11/15/14.
+Stay tuned for literacy events and news via our Facebook and Twitter.

 The editors strongly encourage potential contributors to familiarize themselves with Harpur Palate.
 Simultaneous submissions are fine as long as you notify us upon acceptance elsewhere.

 Harpur Palate does not accept unsolicited email submissions.
 All unsolicited email submissions will be deleted unread.

 CONTESTSHarpur Palate runs three contests each year: the Milton Kessler Contest for Poetry and the Harpur Palate Prize for Creative Nonfiction in Winter/Spring issue, and the John Gardner Contest for Fiction in Summer/Fall issue.
 Submissions to the contests must be accompanied by a $15 reading fee which not only supports the contest but grants each entrant a one-year subscription.
 Each winner receives $500 and publication.

 FICTIONFiction submissions should be no longer than 6,000 words - one longer piece or up to three flash fictions per reading period, unless otherwise noted on our website.

 CREATIVE NONFICTIONCreative Non-fiction submissions should be no longer than 8,000 words.

 POETRYSend 3-5 poems per reading period; no more than 10 pages total, unless otherwise noted on our website (i.e. themed issues).